 Farm & Food Care PEI recognizes local "Champions" who work to tell the story of food production on the Island.

 The “Food & Farming Champion” Award is presented to individuals, organizations or businesses who have taken the initiative to help engage with consumers in a conversation about food and farming on PEI.
 Nominees are individuals who are passionate about food and agriculture and are proud of our industry - they use their skills to share their stories and provide consumers with accurate information about agriculture and food production.
+The deadline for submissions is February 28th, 2020.

 The 2020 Food & Farming Champion Award Nomination Form can be found here: Champion Award Nomination Form